 Stress Management: A big boost for your health!

-Stress management is crucial to the treatment of any long-term Illness.
+Stress management is crucial to the treatment of any chronic health condition(s).
 Scientists and physicians have known for decades that stress depresses immune function.
-And anything that interferes with immune function is potentially detrimental to individuals with long-term with any adverse health conditions.
+And anything that interferes with immune function is potentially detrimental to individuals with chronic health condition(s) with any adverse health conditions.
 Recognizing and managing your stressors is an important way to influence your course and condition.
 There are a variety of ways to manage stress and you may need to experiment with a few before you find the right mix of practices that work for you.
 Below is a brief overview of popular stress management techniques.

 Hypnosis & Imagery

 Hypnosis practices include three phases: presuggestion to promote relaxation, suggestion to promote desired therapeutic goal and postsuggestion to integrate the suggestion.
 The presuggestion component may include imagery, progressive muscle relaxation, or any other technique to promote muscle relaxation.
 During the hypnotic, a suggestion is offered such as decreased craving for nicotine or experience less pain postoperatively postsuggestion phase involves incorporating the suggestion into one’s life.

 Imagery is frequently thought of as closing one’s eyes and seeing a desired image.
 Effective imagery actually uses a combination of senses.
 The image is more powerful and easy to create, if it is moving and involves other senses (e.g., the smell of pine trees, the feel of warm sun and a cool breeze on the skin, or the sound of a bubbling brook).
 Preferred imagery is a personal choice.

 The third type of meditative practice is done to cultivate within oneself a desired quality.
 The quality can be compassion, harmlessness, or the ability to express unconditional love.